Book Image Not Available Book Image Not Available

 "When the Violin Weeps" is based upon the disturbing true events of the Holocaust in World War II and the struggles to create the State of Israel.
 It is the story of appalling crimes against humanity.
 Forcing Warsaw's massive Jewish population into an overcrowded ghetto to starve was Nazi Germany's first undertaking after invading Poland.
 Next came the merciless transports to the Treblinka extermination center.
 When Jacob Liebermann's wife Hanna is murdered in a gas chamber, the former Warsaw Philharmonic violinist fell into an abyss of insanity.
 But he keeps his promise to her to survive the Nazi atrocities at all costs.
 Award winning author Glenn Starkey has written another gut-wrenching novel that tears at the hearts of readers and makes them feel every page.

-Glenn Starkey is an award-winning author living with his family in Texas.
+Glenn Starkey is an award-winning author of 16 books, living with his family in Texas.
 He served in the Marine Corps, is a Vietnam veteran, worked in Texas law enforcement, was a security manager for a global oil corporation, and the interim security director of a major Gulf Coast port.
 For eleven years Glenn volunteered as a reading mentor to elementary school children.